marmelab/greenframe-cli/README.md

 b6b5f8eb9a6d   postgres:13  "docker-entrypoint.s…"   8 seconds ago   Up 8 seconds  0.0.0.0:5434->5432/tcp  enterprise_db
 ```

-You can run an analysis on the whole stack (the browser + the 3 server containers) by passing the --containers option:
+You can run an analysis on the full stack (the browser + the 3 server containers) by passing the `--containers` and `--databaseContainers` option:

 ```sh
 $ greenframe analyze https://localhost:3000/ ./my-scenario.js --containers="enterprise_app,enterprise_api" --databaseContainers="enterprise_db"
 ```

+GreenFrame needs to identify database containers because it computes the impact of network I/O differently between the client and the server, and within the server infrastructure.

 ## Using An Ad Blocker

 Third-party tags can be a significant source of energy consumption.
 When you use the `--useAdblock` option, GreenFrame uses an Ad Blocker to let you estimate that cost.

-Run two analyses, a normal one than an ad-blocked one, and compare the results:
+Run two analyses, a normal one then an ad-blocked one, and compare the results:

 ```sh
 $ greenframe analyze https://adweek.com